Injuries, though, don’t always happen, and having to pay big money for them can be an unwelcome surprise. Medical expenses can add

 First, you need to know what auto insurance and health insurance cover.
 Everyone’s car insurance and health insurance policies are different, but there are some common things that each of these types of insurance is used for.

 Auto insurance is used to protect you in the event of a car accident.
-Depending on the coverage limits and policies you choose, your car insurance policy may cover anything from medical bills to property damage of someone’s vehicle to bodily injury of someone in another vehicle.
+Depending on the coverage limits and policies you choose, your car insurance policy may cover anything from medical bills to property damage (which is an element of property insurance you need to consider) of someone’s vehicle to bodily injury of someone in another vehicle.
 Some auto insurance policies offer extended coverage options, like rental car and roadside service packages.
 You usually get to choose your deductible, depending on your car insurance company.

 Health insurance, on the other hand, covers medical expenses.
 After a deductible and copayments are met, your health insurance coverage will pay for doctor visits, hospital stays, and prescriptions.
 Depending on your policy limits, you may have a lot to pay out-of-pocket before